chen-hao-chao/Rethinking-EnD-SegUDA/README.md

 ```

 ### Pretrained Weights
-You can download the pretrained model here. (currently unavilable)
+You can download the pretrained model here.

 ### Prerequisites
 - Python 3.6